dalejefferson/done-list/backend.md

   - `subTasks` (array, optional) - Array of subtask objects
     - Each subtask has: `id`, `title`, `completed`

 **Note:** All data is stored locally in the browser/device.
-No authentication is required, and data is not synced across devices.
+No authentication is required, and data is not synced across devices. **All API calls default to localhost** - the app is configured to only use localhost for the AI API endpoint, ensuring all storage and processing happens locally.

 ## Stack
 - Node.js + Express